lostb1t/dokku-limit/README.md

 memory

-The maximum amount of memory the container can use. example: "500m"
+The maximum amount of memory the process can use. example: "500m"

 cpu

-The maximum amount of CPU resources the container can use. example: "50"
+The maximum amount of CPU resources the process can use. example: "50"

-This guarantees the container uses at most 50% of CPU every second.
+This guarantees the process uses at most 50% of CPU every second.

 ## Usage